ga4gh/fasp-scripts/README.md

 #### **GCPLSsamtools.py**

 Wrapper to prepare a job to run samtools as a GCP Life Sciences pipeline.
-This will be substituted by a submission to a WES server.
+This will be substituted by a submission to a WES server (See WESClient.py).

+#### DiscoveryClient.py**

+Wrapper to call a DiscoveryClient and return results of a query.

+#### WESClient.py**

+Wrapper to make a WES call .

 ### **Workflows**